-The Stress in American report found that American teens report stress levels higher than what they believe is healthy (5.8 on a 10-point scale, healthy level rated 3.9).
-As you may imagine, school was rated the most common source of stress for American teens.
-Eight-three percent reported school as a significant source of stress.
+The Stress in America report found that American teens report stress levels higher than what they believe is healthy (5.8 on a 10-point scale, a healthy level is 3.9).
+As you may imagine, school was rated the most common source of stress for American teens .
+Some 83 percent reported school as a significant source of stress.
 As a clinical psychologist, I often work with teens and their families to combat this stress.
-Stress related to school has a significant negative impact on teens’ mental health.
+Stress that is related to school has a significant negative impact on teens’ mental health.
 Additionally, it often makes home life difficult for the entire family.

 Coping with Stress

-Here are additional suggestions for coping with stress provided from the APA (2014).
+Here are additional suggestions for coping with stress from the APA (2014).

 Get some sleep

 Between homework, activities and hanging with friends, it can be hard to get enough sleep, especially during the school week.
 Ideally, adolescents should get nine hours a night.
 To maximize the chance of sleeping soundly, cut back on watching TV or engaging in a lot of screen time in the late evening hours.
 Don’t drink caffeine late in the day and try not to do stimulating activities too close to bedtime.